jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 "Allow minting tokens, allow changing tokens, allow setting terminals, allow setting the controller, allow terminal migrations, allow controller migration" Projects can allow various bits of treasury functionality on a per-funding cycle basis.
 These functions are disabled by default.

 "Hold fees" By default, JBX membership fees are paid automatically when funds are distributed out of the ecosystem from a project's treasury.
 During funding cycles configured to hold fees, this fee amount is set aside instead of being immediately processed.
 Projects can get their held fees returned by adding the same amount of withdrawn funds back to their treasury.
 Otherwise, Juicebox or the project can process these held fees at any point to get JBX at the current rate.
-This allows a project to withdraw funds and later add them back into their mDAO treasury without incurring fees.
+This allows a project to withdraw funds and later add them back into their JBDAO treasury without incurring fees.
 This applies to both distributions from the distribution limit and from the overflow allowance.

 "Data source" The address of a contract that adheres to IJBFundingCycleDataSource, which can be used to extend or override what happens when the treasury receives funds, and what happens when someone tries to redeem their project tokens.